-It’s there to keep your home comfortable year round, as well as helps keep us from feeling the elements of character.
+It’s there to keep your home comfortable year round, as well as keeping us from feeling the elements of weather.
 But not all residential insulation is created equal.

 Rockwell insulation is much more fire resistant, does not cause itching and is super easy to install.
 However, it may retain moisture and haven mold if it get wet.